All American Boy (Steve Grand album): Critical reception

-Luis Gonzalez of AlbumConfessions praised the album as well.
-He wrote "Grand has produced an album, a majority of it written and produced on his own, that crosses many boundaries.
-The album is not only a country experiment as many have labelled it.
-The artist has used pop, dance and rock elements to his advantage, expanding his broad range that much more.
-His honest storytelling leaves no stone unturned and may be the main reason Grand found a devoted audience in the first place."
-He singled out "We Are the Night", "All-American Boy", "Soakin' Wet" and "Run" as the tracks to hear in his four-star review.
 Timothy Monger of AllMusic also lauded the album "With his passionate, powerful delivery and clever pop songcraft, Grand delivers 13 tracks of passionate, country-infused rock that should resonate with fans regardless of their sexuality."
 He also praised the two tracks "Red, White, and Blue" and "Whiskey Crime".
 Monger has yet to give a rating to the album despite his positive report upon the album.

 Josh Haigh from SoSoGay UK gave a positive review and said that the album was "a country album at its heart" and said that "The album’s pop influences bring to mind Shania Twain’s iconic Come On Over, which famously managed to bridge the gap between country and pop and went on to become one of the best selling albums of all time."
-He claimed his assumptions on "Soaking Wet" saying, "whose subtle sexual-charged undertone – ‘You can dry off later on/’Cos we’re a little having too much fun/Being soaking we-e-et/Got you soaking we-e-et'" and called it "album’s instant standouts".
-He also said that the track "gives us a hint of what Grand’s sound could potentially evolve into with future releases."
-Upon "Stay", Haigh says that it "sees him emulate indie-pop singer Ben Folds to great effect" and that "Whiskey Crime" is "equivalent of Come On Over’s ‘Rock This Country!’".
-He claimed that it could be mistaken that "this was a major label debut from an up and coming country star."
-He also claimed similarities between Lady Gaga's 2011 hit single "Born This Way" and "We Are The Night".
+He claimed his assumptions on "Soaking Wet" saying, "whose subtle sexual-charged undertone – 'You can dry off later on/'Cos we're a little having too much fun/Being soaking we-e-et/Got you soaking we-e-et'" and called it one of the "album's instant standouts".
+He also said that the track "gives us a hint of what Grand's sound could potentially evolve into with future releases."
+Upon "Stay", Haigh says that it "sees him emulate indie-pop singer Ben Folds to great effect" and that "Whiskey Crime" is "equivalent of Come On Over’s 'Rock This Country!'".
+He claimed that it could be mistaken that "this was a major label debut from an up and coming country star".
+He also claimed similarities between Lady Gaga's 2011 hit single "Born This Way" and "We Are the Night".
 He ended with "However, at its core, All American Boy is a strikingly competent debut from one of the most promising mainstream LGBT artists to emerge in a long, long time."
 Hiagh gave 4.5 out of 5 stars for the album.
-Calan of Homorazzi gave a stellar review, he said that the album was "great body of work" and that "There is a perfect mix of upbeat fun pop-country tunes as well as those tragic ballads we all love to listen and cry to when life comes crashing down."
+Calan of Homorazzi gave an enthusiastic review, calling the album was "great body of work" and that "There is a perfect mix of upbeat fun pop-country tunes as well as those tragic ballads we all love to listen and cry to when life comes crashing down."
 He claimed that it reminded him of Canadian Idol runner-up Rex Goudie and his debut album Under the Lights (2005).